BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design.*
+- Online presence of skilled individual as service provider
+- Rate and write review about service rendered by SP for other customer's reference.
+- Service quotation for customer's budgeting reference.
+- Availability of Service Provider
+- appointment booking conflicts.

 ### 4.1.
 In Scope